 It was one of those ultra-snobby blind wine tastings attended by predominantly male groups who made much of sniffing and spitting as they attempted to identify just which wine they were tasting.
 Few paid much attention to the compact blond female at their table.
 After all, what would she know.

 She took her glass and sipped.
-Softly, but audibly, she passed judgement: “Margaret River Leeuwin Estate Cabernet”/ The snorts of derision and dissent turned to disbelief as it turned out to be a spot-on analysis.
-Today, the lady in-question, Helena Chlepnac, recalls the incident with glee, adding that only two weeks prior to that particular wine tasting she had in fact visited the Margaret River and drink that particular win.
+Softly, but audibly, she passed judgement: “Margaret River Leeuwin Estate Cabernet”.
+The snorts of derision and dissent turned to disbelief as it turned out to be a spot-on analysis.
+Today, the lady in-question, Helena Chlepnac, recalls the incident with glee, adding that only two weeks prior to that particular wine tasting she had in fact visited the Margaret River and drunk that particular wine.
 “But of course I wasn’t going to tell them that.”
 That was no fluke, however, because Chlepnac certainly knows her country’s wines and loves them.
 That was the motivation behind her opening, just six weeks ago, of Australian Wine Cellars – a company which distributes a large selection of Australia’s best.
 And what’s more, at very reasonable prices.
 A brave move for a lone entrepreneur, considering the ample number of wine distributors.
 But her belief in the products sweeps aside any hesitation.
 “Australian wines are marvellous, they’re great products and I believe in what I’m doing,” she says with obvious enjoyment.
 She goes on to explain that Australia has just had some of the best years for wine.
-19986 is reckoned by wine buffs to be the vintage of the century, and the last three years have produced ideal climatic conditions.
-A moist spring followed by an extremely cool summer has resulted in disease free grapes with excellent chemical composition and exceptional varietal flavour.
+1986 is reckoned by wine buffs to be the vintage of the century, and the last three years have produced ideal climatic conditions.
+A moist spring followed by an extremely cool summer has resulted in disease-free grapes with excellent chemical composition and exceptional varietal flavour.

 The recent trend to greater worldwide awareness of Australia has also helped in her aim to put the country’s wines on the map.
 “Australia is the flavour of the month worldwide right now.
-First there was the Americas Cup, then Olivie Newton-John’s boutiques in the States, then Paul Hogan and the run-away success of Crocodile Dundee.
+First there was the Americas Cup, then Olivia Newton-John’s boutiques in the States, then Paul Hogan and the run-away success of Crocodile Dundee.
 And on the wine front, Australia has been walking away with medals and prizes at an amazing rate.
 People now know what Australia’s about more than ever before.”